wankdanker/connect-proxy/Readme.md

 That way I can migrate portions of the existing application piece by piece and register routes for those bits which have been migrated.
 If the URL is unhandled then it seamlessly gets passed to a backend server.

+# TODO

+Add a way to mangle the request url or other request options